 Happy October!
-My favourite month (next to December) is here, and to celebrate, we're whipping up some butterbeer.
-In the Harry Potter books, butterbeer is described as being able to make houselves intoxicated, and having only a slight effect on wizards.
+My favourite month (next to December) is here, and to celebrate, we’re whipping up some butterbeer.
+In the Harry Potter books, butterbeer is described as being able to make house elves intoxicated, and having only a slight effect on wizards.

-So we thought we'd start by making an original recipe from the 1588's, slightly altering a recipe provided by Recipewise.
+So we thought we’d start by making an original recipe from 1594.
+A digital copy of The good Huswifes Handmaide for the Kitchin can be found here.

 - 1 bottle of British Ale (we used Old Peculiar)

 - 1 tsp pumpkin pie spice

 - Start by pouring the ale into a saucepan.
 To keep it from 'exciting' (foaming up), angle the saucepan and gently pour the ale down the side into the pan.
 Stir in the 1tsp of spices.
 Gently heat until it comes to a boil, before lowering the heat and simmering for a few minutes.